 We’re committed to helping you understand how and why we make decisions.
 We’re also committed to helping you have a decision reviewed, if you believe the original decision we made was wrong.

+We will give you written notice and the reasons for our reviewable decisions.
 You can ask us at any time about how we make decisions.
 We can explain our decision and answer your questions.
-We can also give you written reasons for our decision.

 If you’d like more information about one of our decisions, get in touch.
 You can contact us by phone, email or at one of our offices.
 If you’re a participant, you can also speak to your planner, local area coordinator or early childhood partner.

 If you don’t agree with our decision, you may be able to ask for a review of the decision.